CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-//Adding a deadline
+// Adding a deadline
 > add pay utility bills et/2016-10-16 #/household bills

-//Adding an event
+// Adding an event
 > add house warming st/2016-10-16 5:00pm et/2016-10-16 9:00pm #/household

-//Adding a to-do
+// Adding a to-do
 > add watch videos on presidential election #/trump
 ```

 *Result:*

-1. Tasks "pay utility bills", "house warming" and "watch videos on presidential election" are automically assigned to their respective categories.
+1. Tasks `pay utility bills`, `house warming` and `watch videos on presidential election` are automically assigned to their respective categories.
-2. Deadline "pay utility bills" belong to the group "household" and "bills".
+2. Deadline "pay utility bills" belong to the group `household` and `bills`.
-3. Event "house warming" belong to the group "household".
+3. Event `house warming` belong to the group `household`.
-4. To-do "watch videos on presidential election" belong to the group "trump*.
+4. To-do `watch videos on presidential election` belong to the group `trump`.

 #### Adding reminders to a task: `remind`